NSTechBytes/ActiveName/README.md

 Measure=Plugin
 Plugin=ActiveName.dll
 SkinSection=ModernSearchBar|MiniAlarm
+;only available in version 1.1 OnFirstCheckAction=[!Log "Checking skins for the first time"]
 ```

 - This will return the names of all active skins in `ModernSearchBar` and `MiniAlarm`, and update accordingly.